Financial services: Succeeding in 2023 (and beyond)

-The vital nature of financial services is one reason we are optimistic about growth in 2023 and beyond.
+The crucial nature of financial services is one reason we are optimistic about growth in 2023 and beyond.
 The second reason is technology.
-While many CEOs see technology as a complicating factor, or perhaps a necessary evil, the wisest leaders are using it to drive growth and simplify their customers’ lives.
+While many CEOs see tech as a complicating factor, or perhaps a necessary evil, the wisest leaders are using it to drive growth and simplify their customers’ lives.

-Of course, we can’t downplay the enormity of current challenges.
+Of course we can’t downplay the enormity of the current challenges.
 In a few short weeks, the pandemic changed nearly everything about doing business, from where and how we work to supply chains and global markets.
-As individuals, we’ve gone from office workers to telecommuters quite literally overnight, with all the joys and stresses that implies.
+As individuals, we’ve gone from office-bound to home-bound quite literally overnight, with all the joys and stresses that implies.
 Globally, of course, markets are volatile, supply chains have been interrupted, and the very order is realigning.

 Such numbers may seem daunting to mid-market CEOs.
 And while we understand their apprehension, we see a way forward.
 The fact is that many longstanding challenges in the financial services sector have an upside—and they are often easier to address in mid-market companies.

 Integration.
 Financial service businesses are often hampered by unnecessary complexity, such as multiple systems that can’t talk to each other, requiring tedious and demoralizing labour from staff.
 The mid-market companies that streamline their systems and processes—improve integration with outsourcers, increase the accuracy and availability of information, and automate decisioning—will gain a clear advantage over competitors.

 Compliance.
 There is nothing new about legal requirements.
 Although they have become more complicated, that just means even more opportunities for companies who do compliance well, and for companies offering compliance consulting and services.